wavyrai/London-Housing-Model/README.md

-# London Housing Data Analysis
+# Predicting London Housing Pricing using ML

 <img src="geomap_git.png"  width="600" >

 ## Introduction

 This repository contains code and data files for analyzing London housing data.
-The data was collected from the London House Prices dataset by Justin Cirtautas [(check it here)](https://www.kaggle.com/code/justinas/house-prices-in-london/notebook) and contains information on housing prices, sales, and other related factors.
+The data was collected from the London House Prices dataset by Justin Cirtautas, [(check it here!)](https://www.kaggle.com/code/justinas/house-prices-in-london/notebook) and contains information on housing prices, sales, and other related factors.

 ## How it works
 I used KNN, RandomForest, and LGBM to develop three different prediction models for London housing data.
 The KNN model is a non-parametric model that uses nearest neighbors to make predictions, while the RandomForest model uses decision trees and aggregates their results to make predictions.
 The LGBM model is a gradient boosting model that sequentially adds decision trees to improve the model's accuracy.